-Perspectives Substance Use Counselling Services for Youth & Families, and Adults
+Perspectives Substance Use Counselling Services for Youth & Families

 Provided by Fraserside Community Services Society

-Perspectives Youth Counsellors act as a liaison with community agencies to find appropriate community resources for youth and families dealing with substance use issues.
-Counsellors are able to help:
+Perspectives counsellors have a graduate degree (Masters level or higher) or undergraduate degree with extensive experience as substance use clinicians.
+Counselors act as a liaison with community agencies to find appropriate community resources for youth and families dealing with substance use issues.
+They offer support in a safe, confidential and non-judgmental atmosphere and offer help to:

-- Educate youth and their family and/or the community about substance use issues
+• Educate you, your family and/or the community about substance use issues

 Website: https://www.fraserside.bc.ca/mental...